FastGitORG/document/en-gb/tos.md

 All users must comply with all local laws and regulations and are obliged to be familiar with and comply with relevant laws and regulations.

-In accordance with the relevant laws and regulations, our service is not available to users in the EU and the UK.
+In accordance with the relevant laws and regulations, our service is not available to users in the EU, the UK and California, US.

 ## Privacy